adamfoneil/CryptoDemo.Blazor/README.md

 ## Why Not Blazor?
 Blazor has not really caught on, as far as I can tell, and is still relatively unproven in the market.
 JavaScript has a lot of developer mindshare, and C# fights an uphill battle to compete in that space.
 There's a lot of legacy code out there that won't "convert" to Blazor and must be re-written from scratch.

 Developing Blazor apps requires you, in effect, to commit to a component vendor.
 I've used Radzen because they have a free tier with a pretty capable suite.
 But I don't love every aspect of it, and with Radzen at least I've found it's hard to style and theme your app to my liking.

+From a development experience point of view, the biggest annoyance I run into are occasional mysterious null reference exceptions.

 ## This Repo
 I made this to echo McNair's [CoinAPI](https://www.coinapi.io/) integration, and is barely more than "hello world" functionality.
 Still, if you've never worked with Blazor at all, there are few things here that will demo some core concepts.